Mary Borden Poems of Love and War edited by Paul O’Prey (Dare-Gale Press)

 Borden’s memoir, The Forbidden Zone (1929) is one of the most compelling accounts of Front Line service in the war.

-The book will be launched at the Wimbledon Book Festival on 11 October, by Shirley Williams and Paul O’Prey.
+The book was launched at the Wimbledon Book Festival on 11 October 2015, by Shirley Williams and Paul O’Prey.